 PAMP Suisse Silver Bars are minted at the company's refinery in Switzerland out of 99.9% fine silver.
 Perhaps no other mint produces silver bars in so many different sizes and with so many different designs.
 The smallest minted silver bars that PAMP Suisse offers weigh just 2.5 gram and the largest 1 kg.
 Cast silver bars weighing 1000 oz also exist but are rarely sold online.
 Minted silver bars are available with many kinds of artistic designs on the front.
 "Lady Fortuna" is the most common of these designs but Chinese Lunar, religious and even love-themed designs exist as well.
 Cast silver bars just show the PAMP Suisse logo, 99.9% purity, bar weight, assayer's stamp and serial number on the front side of the bar.
 That info appears on the reverse of minted bars.
 PAMP Suisse silver bars are eligible for inclusion in a Precious Metals IRA.

-The PAMP Suisse Silver Bar page gives more information about the silver bars that PAMP Suisse produces .
+The PAMP Suisse Silver Bar page gives more information about the silver bars that PAMP Suisse produces and allows you to compare current prices.

 Valcambi produces both cast and minted silver bars of 99.9% purity.
 Minted silver bars exist in five different sizes ranging from 1 oz bars up to 1 kg bars.
 CombiBars are probably the mint's most popular type of silver bullion bars.
 These divisible bars are available in the configurations of 100 x 1 gram and 10 x 10 gram.
 Valcambi's cast silver bars are offered in the sizes of 1 kg, 5 kg and 1000 oz.
 The "Good Delivery" 1000 oz bars are generally not available for purchase online though.
 Valcambi doesn't produce silver bars with artistic designs/images unlike other bullion producers.
 The front of minted bars displays the company's stylized logo followed by the bar weight, silver purity, assayer's stamp and serial number.
 The reverse just shows the Valcambi Suisse name amidst a line pattern.
 Valcambi Suisse silver bars are eligible for inclusion in a Precious Metals IRA.

-The Valcambi Suisse Silver Bar page gives more information about the silver bars that Valcambi Suisse produces .
+The Valcambi Suisse Silver Bar page gives more information about the silver bars that Valcambi Suisse produces and allows you to compare current prices.

 Sunshine Minting Inc. (SMI) is an American company that has made a name for itself in the bullion market due to the advanced anti-counterfeiting measures it has adopted and some of which it pioneered.
 Especially SMI's patented Mint Mark SI™security feature has won the respect of investors worldwide.
 It uses micro-engraving that is only visible through a special Mint Mark SI™ decoding lens.
 All Sunshine Mint silver bars are made of 99.9% fine silver.
 The bars are issued in many different weights ranging from 1/2 oz up to 100 oz.
 SMI's silver bullion bars are instantly recognizable due to the soaring eagle design that appears on the front side of the bars.
 Unique serial numbers and Tamper Evident Packaging (TEP) add further security against counterfeiting.
 All Sunshine Minting silver bars are eligible for inclusion in a Precious Metals IRA.

-The Sunshine Minting Silver Bar page gives more information about the silver bars that the Sunshine Mint produces .
+The Sunshine Minting Silver Bar page gives more information about the silver bars that the Sunshine Mint produces and allows you to compare current prices.

 All Credit Suisse silver bars are produced out of 99.9% fine silver.
 The bars are manufactured at the Valcambi Suisse refinery in a wide variety of sizes such as 250 gram, 500 gram, 1 oz, 10 oz and 1 kg.
 However, Credit Suisse Silver Bars are quite a bit more difficult to find than silver bars of other producers.
 They are most commonly found on the secondary market.
 The design of the silver bars is identical to that of the gold bars and the Credit Suisse logo, assayer's stamp, serial number, purity and weight information appears on the bars in the same way as on the gold bars.
 A diagonal pattern of multiple boxes with the Credit Suisse logo appears on the reverse side of the bars.
 The silver bars are eligible for inclusion in a Precious Metals IRA.